 Current Price greater than or equal to $5: They must all be trading at a minimum of $5 or higher.

 Average 20-Day Volume greater than or equal to 100,000: A substantial trading volume ensures that the stock is easily tradable.

 Zacks Rank less than or equal to #2: Zacks Rank #1 (Strong Buy) or 2 (Buy) stocks are known to outperform irrespective of the market environment.

-Here are five of the 10 stocks that qualified the screening:
+Here are our five picks out of the six stocks that qualified the screening:

-JinkoSolar Holding Co., Ltd. JKS, a solar product manufacturer company, has a Zacks Rank #2 and a Value Score of A. It has a 3-5 year EPS growth rate of 20%.
-You can see the complete list of today’s Zacks #1 Rank stocks here.
+Mechanicsburg, PA-based Select Medical is a healthcare company, which owns long-term acute care and inpatient rehabilitation hospitals, as well as occupational health and physical therapy clinics.
+Select Medical has a Zacks Rank #2 and a Value Score of A. You can see the complete list of today’s Zacks #1 Rank stocks here.

-Legg Mason, Inc. LM, a global asset management firm, has a projected 3-5 year EPS growth rate of 14.4%.
-It currently has a Zacks Rank #2 and a Value Score of B.
+EnerSys has a projected 3-5-year EPS growth rate of 14%.
+ENS currently has a Zacks Rank #2 and a Value Score of A.